NickCulbertson/OB-Xd-GPL/README.md

 # OB-Xd Community GPL

 This is a community GPL 3.0 version of OB-Xd.
 Pull requests welcome!
 Mac AU and Standalone in the APPS folder.

-When you download the project move it to your Documents, the path to "Themes" lives there.
+IMPORTANT!
+When you download the project move it to your Documents folder, the path to "Themes" lives there.

 ![](OB-Xd-GPL-Screenshot.png)